 A source of ongoing traffic + a low-maintenance monetization method = passive income

-There are a few different ways to do it, so let’s get into the details.
+There are a few different ways to turn your blog into an income-producing asset, so let’s get into the details.

 Ways to Make Money Passively with a Blog or Website